Carlos Fisher

 Charles Edward "Carlos" Fisher (born February 22, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds.

 Early life

 Fisher graduated from Duarte High School (Duarte, California) in 2001.
 He attended Citrus Community College in Glendora, California, before attending Lewis-Clark State College in Lewiston, Idaho.

 Professional career

 Cincinnati Reds

-The Cincinnati Reds drafted Carlos Fisher in the 11th round of the 2005 First-Year Player Draft.
+The Cincinnati Reds drafted Fisher in the 11th round (332nd overall) of the 2005 Major League Baseball draft.
 He was signed by scout Howard Bowens.

-Fisher started his career as a starting pitcher with the Billings Mustangs rookie class team in 2005, where he went 4–4 with a 4.19 ERA.
-He was Pioneer League Pitcher of the Week on 6/26.
+Fisher started his career as a starting pitcher with the rookie-level Billings Mustangs in 2005, where he went 4–4 with a 4.19 ERA.
+He was Pioneer League Pitcher of the Week on June 26, 2005.